Food and Recipes

 1. Preheat your oven to 450°F (232°C) and place a rack in the center.
 Line a rimmed baking sheet with parchment paper or a baking mat.

 3. Add the vegan butter a few tablespoons at a time.
-Pulse just until the mixture looks like coarse meal, with a few visible pea-sized bits of butter still intact.
+Pulse just until the mixture looks like coarse meal.

 4. Transfer everything to a large mixing bowl.
-Stir in the currants, followed by the vegan cream.
+Stir in the currants, followed by the heavy cream or yogurt.
 Mix just until the dough starts to come together.

 5. Turn the dough out onto a floured surface and form it into a rough, slightly sticky ball.